German Fest

 One attraction is the cultural tent, where one can see the various groups, including both former and current provinces that proudly call themselves "German."
-They range from Bavarians (Bayern), and Hessians (Hessen), to other German speaking nations like the Austrians (Österreich), and groups displaced by World War II whose homelands are now located in Poland (Polen), Hungary (Ungarn), and the former Czechoslovakia and Yugoslavia (Tschechoslowakei & Jugoslawien).
+They range from Bavarians (Bayern), and Hessians (Hessen), to other German speaking nations such as the Austrians (Österreich), and groups displaced by World War II whose homelands are now located in Poland (Polen), Hungary (Ungarn), and the former Czechoslovakia and Yugoslavia (Tschechoslowakei & Jugoslawien).

 In the center area of the grounds a parade periodically passes by, showcasing 38 German-American heritage organizations, local German immersion schools, and others celebrating their German heritage.

 German cuisine is also featured at German Fest.
-Many well-known German restaurants and food services in the area are present at the fest, including Mader's, and the Schwabenhof, as well as the biggest sausage maker in Milwaukee, Usinger's.
+German restaurants and food services in the area are present at the fest, including Mader's, and the Schwabenhof, as well as the biggest sausage maker in Milwaukee, Usinger's.
 Usinger's celebrated its 125th anniversary in 2005, in a joint anniversary of German Fest's 25th anniversary.

-The 40th was to have taken place in 2020; however, the COVID-19 pandemic caused officials to defer it to 2021.